The Living Daylights: Filming

 The film was shot at Pinewood Studios at its 007 Stage in the United Kingdom, as well as Weissensee in Austria.
-The pre-title sequence was filmed on the Rock of Gibraltar and although the sequence shows a hijacked Land Rover careering down various sections of road for several minutes before bursting through a wall towards the sea, the location mostly used the same short stretch of road at the very top of the Rock, shot from numerous different angles.
+The pre-title sequence was filmed on the Rock of Gibraltar and although the sequence shows a hijacked Land Rover careening down various sections of road for several minutes before bursting through a wall towards the sea, the location mostly used the same short stretch of road at the very top of the Rock, shot from numerous different angles.
 The beach defences seen at the foot of the Rock in the initial shot were also added solely for the film, to an otherwise non-military area.
 The action involving the Land Rover switched from Gibraltar to Beachy Head in the UK for the shot showing the vehicle actually getting airborne.

 Trial runs of the stunt with the Land Rover, during which Bond escapes by parachute from the tumbling vehicle, were filmed in the Mojave Desert in the southwestern United States, although the final cut of the film uses a shot achieved using a dummy.
-Bratislavan sequences were filmed in Vienna.
-The outside shots of the Bratislavan concert hall show the Volksoper, while the interior were shot in Sofiensäle.
-The tram scene was filmed in Währing, Vienna and the border chase was filmed in Carinthia, also in Austria.
-Other locations included Germany, the United States, and Italy, while the desert scenes were shot in Ouarzazate, Morocco.
+Bratislava sequences were filmed in Vienna.
+The outside shots of the Bratislava concert hall show the Volksoper, while the interiors were shot in the Sofiensäle.
+The tram scene was filmed in Währing, Vienna and the border chase was filmed in Carinthia, including the town of Nassfeld, on the Austrian/Italian border.
+The location used for the home of villain Whitaker was the Forbes Museum in Tangier, Morocco, while desert scenes were shot in Ouarzazate, Morocco.
 The conclusion of the film was shot at the Schönbrunn Palace, Vienna and Elveden Hall, Suffolk.